kishakim/projects/Fashion_Recommender_System/README.md

 * customers.csv - metadata for each customer_id in dataset
 * transactions_train.csv - the training data, consisting of the purchases each customer for each date, as     well as additional information.
 Duplicate rows correspond to multiple purchases of the same item.

+Data file has been loaded to Cloud due to github size limitations

 **Notebook Files**
 1. Recommender_EDA.ipynb : This was used to do exploratory data analysis of above 3 data sets.